Dereham

 Since 1983, Dereham has been twinned with the town of Rüthen in North Rhine-Westphalia, Germany.
 It is also twinned with Caudebec-lès-Elbeuf, France.

-In spite of the reunification of Germany in 1990, the sign on the A47 at the entrance to Dereham from the Swaffham direction still refers to Rüthen being in West Germany; this sparks periodic comment in the local press.
+In spite of the reunification of Germany in 1990, until 2024, the sign on the A47 at the entrance to Dereham from the Swaffham direction still referred to Rüthen being in West Germany; this sparked periodic comment in the local press.

+Correct pronunciation

+"Deerum"; "Dareum" (the emphasis is placed upon the vowel in the first syllable).

 History

 Early history

-It is believed that Dereham's name derives from a deer park that existed in the area, in perhaps the seventh century, since a rough translation of the name is "enclosure for deer".
-That is quite recent however, since it is known that the town pre-dates the Saxon era.
+Dereham's name derives from the Old English word "deor" meaning "deer" or "wild animal" with the very common "-ham" ("village", "homestead", or to denote land that is closed in by water or other geographical features), so perhaps it referred to a place where deer or other animals were kept or grazed.

-According to local tradition, Saint Wihtburh (aka Withburga), the youngest daughter of Anna, King of the East Angles, founded a monastery and a convent there in the seventh century after seeing a vision of the Virgin Mary, although the Venerable Bede does not mention her in his writings.
-The monastery is mentioned by Bede, but little further is known of it and no evidence survives today.
+According to local tradition, Saint Wihtburh (aka Withburga), claimed to be the daughter of Anna, King of the East Angles, founded a monastery there in the seventh century after seeing a vision of the Virgin Mary, although the Venerable Bede does not mention her, or her monastery, in his writings, despite reporting the story of her more famous sister Æthelthryth /Etheldreda of Ely.
+Apart from reference to it in the eleventh-century hagiography of Wihtburh, little is known of her foundation and no evidence survives today.

-An archaeological report by Norfolk County Council indicates that the first "documentary evidence" of a settlement in this area was not until AD 798, however.
+An archaeological report by Norfolk County Council indicates that the first "documentary evidence" of a settlement in this area is a reference in one of the versions of the Anglo-Saxon Chronicle to the exhumation of the remains of St Wihtburh in AD 798, said to be 55 years after her death.
+But that reference is an eleventh-century addition to the Chronicle.
+Nonetheless, there is evidence for an early ecclesiastical site at Dereham.
 The Domesday Book of 1086 states that in the eleventh century, "St Etheldreda held Dereham that was already an important market centre with three mills".
 The report adds that the growing community was centred around St. Nicholas Church, from the Norman era; the structure was altered during the 1200s, 1300s and 1400s.
 Because numerous medieval buildings were destroyed in fires during 1581 and 1679, the town appears to have a Georgian aspect.